elastic/kibana/src/plugins/data/README.md

 ### Fetch Query Suggestions

 The `getQuerySuggestions` helps to construct a query.
-KQL suggestion functions are registered in x-pack, so this API won't return results in OSS.
+KQL suggestion functions are registered in X-Pack, so this API does not return results in OSS.

 ```.ts